baasbank/dockument/README.md

 #### Roles

 * Every user must have a role defined for him/her (the default role is regular user).
-* The admin can create, get all, update and delete roles.
+* The admin can create new roles.
-* Restricts a non-admin from tampering with roles.
+* It restricts a non-admin from tampering with roles.

 #### Documents